AyushmanJena/BookVerseDemo/ReadMe.txt

-Simple Spring Boot application for a Book Reviews Website Uses thymeleaf template for frontend.
+Simple Spring Boot application for a list of books.
+Reviews system yet to be added.
+Uses thymeleaf template for frontend.
 Basic Python script for recommendations engine.